 (What?
 Your name’s not Bob.
 It’s Madison?
 Your folks name you after the mermaid in Splash or something?)

 Back then, to be a TV weather prognosticator in The Big Apple you had to be a man.
 A man’s man.
 You also had to have a goofy first name like Tex or the last name Field – sometimes both.

 Snow days with a snowy TV picture

 ‘Course we only had seven channels back then.
-Moreover, news was only allowed to be reported at meal times or right before bed.
+Moreover, the news was only allowed to be reported at meal times or right before bed.
 That’s how we stayed so thin back then: highly concentrated doses of calorie-burning, media-induced agita.

-After the weather bogeymen frightened the bejeezus out us all, mom would scurry us down to the Pathmark so we could purchase every last loaf of bread, carton of eggs and gallon of milk we could find.
+After the weather bogeymen frightened the bejeezus out of us all, mom would scurry us down to the Pathmark so we could purchase every last loaf of bread, carton of eggs and gallon of milk we could find.